|

 The Cooking Surface Determines the Amount of Ventilation You Need

 BTU (British Thermal Units), aka the amount of heat output from the stove, and the size of the range determines how large the hood needs to be.
-Typically you need a range hood that pulls at least 100 CFM for every 10,000 BTUs of your stovetop.
-Oftentimes people install hoods that are the same size of the range because it is aesthetically pleasing, but it’s recommended to go, preferably, 6 inches wider.
+Typically, you need a range hood that pulls at least 100 CFM for every 10,000 BTUs of your stovetop.
+Oftentimes, people install hoods that are the same size as the range because it is aesthetically pleasing, but it’s recommended to go, preferably, 6 inches wider.

 Better Safe Than Sorry